StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/NanoPi R6S FriendlyWrt Recovery Process/README.md

 ![Enter Installation Mode](./installationmode.png)

 ## Flash!
-Double click on RKDevTool.exe, you will see a “Found One Maskrom device” message on the utility.
+Double click on RKDevTool.exe that's in the same location you just changed the language in, you will see a “Found One Maskrom device” message on the utility.
 Click on the "Run", wait a moment and it will be installed.

 ![Flash!](./flashing.gif)